-- Former participant from the team that completed their projects in the past, and how Y-CAP impacted them personally as well as the sustainability of their project since then
+- Former participants of the teams that have completed and submitted their projects, showing how Y-CAP impacted them personally as well as the sustainability of their projects since submission.

-- Mentor (Teacher or Official) who is now using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person and their students
+- Mentors – Teachers or Officials who are implementing the Y-CAP toolkit for school, community or personal projects, showing the personal impact and the impact it has on their students.

-- Individuals who are using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person
+- Individuals who are using the Y-CAP toolkit for school, community or personal projects, showing the impact.

 - What did you learn through YCAP?